BACHI: Boundary-Aware Symbolic Chord Recognition Through Masked Iterative Decoding on Pop and Classical Music: Results

 \subsection{Ablation Study}

 Table~\ref{tab:ablation-chord} presents ablation results of BACHI variants on the classical corpus, where \textbf{BD} denotes boundary detection and \textbf{ID} denotes iterative decoding.
-Without BD and ID, BACHI reduces to a basic transformer encoder model, achieving reasonable individual component performance (78.4\% root, 79.5\% quality, 77.6\% bass) but lower full chord accuracy (66.8\%).
+Without BD and ID, BACHI reduces to a basic transformer encoder model, achieving reasonable individual component performance (78.0\% root, 78.9\% quality, 77.3\% bass) but lower full chord accuracy (66.8\%).

-Including BD alone improves results, but the absence of iterative decoding still limits performance, indicating that iterative decoding across chord elements contributes significantly to overall accuracy.
-Interestingly, adding key detection as an additional conditioning signal slightly decreases full-chord accuracy compared to the full BACHI, likely due to errors in key prediction propagating to chord recognition.
+Adding BD primarily helps by reducing jitter (in our results, this gain is most evident on pop).
+However, the absence of iterative decoding still limits performance, indicating that iterative decoding across chord elements contributes significantly to overall accuracy.
+Interestingly, adding key detection as an additional condition slightly decreases full-chord accuracy compared to the full BACHI, likely due to errors in key prediction propagating to chord recognition.

 These findings demonstrate that the combination of boundary detection and iterative decoding substantially enhances chord recognition, while adding extra conditions, such as key, does not necessarily improve performance due to potential error accumulation in auxiliary detection tasks.